ChrKroer/starter-academic/content/authors/admin/_index.md

 - Faculty
 - Researchers
 ---
 My name is Christian Kroer.
 I am an Assistant Professor of [Industrial Engineering and Operations Research](https://ieor.columbia.edu/) and a member of the [Data Science Institute](https://datascience.columbia.edu) at Columbia University.
+My research interests are at the intersection of operations research, economics, and computation, with a focus on how optimization and AI methods enable large-scale economic solution concepts.
-Prior to that I was a postdoc with the [Economics and Computation team](https://research.fb.com/category/economics-and-computation/) under Core Data Science at Facebook Research.
+Previously, I was a postdoc with the [Economics and Computation team](https://research.fb.com/category/economics-and-computation/) under Core Data Science at Facebook Research.
 I have a Ph.D. in Computer Science from Carnegie Mellon University, where I was advised by Professor [Tuomas Sandholm](http://www.cs.cmu.edu/~sandholm/).
-I also worked extensively with Professor [Fatma Kılınç-Karzan](https://www.andrew.cmu.edu/user/fkilinc/).
+During my Ph.D., I also worked extensively with Professor [Fatma Kılınç-Karzan](https://www.andrew.cmu.edu/user/fkilinc/).

-I am a winner of the 2016-2018 [Facebook Fellowship](https://research.facebook.com/blog/announcing-the-2016-2017-cohort-of-facebook-fellows/) in economics and computation.
-I was a runner-up in the [2017 INFORMS Computing Society Student Paper Competition](https://www.informs.org/Recognizing-Excellence/Award-Recipients/Christian-Kroer).

 Please see my lab's [GitHub page](https://github.com/CoffeeAndConvexity) for code and data associated with our work.